LeroySBN/files_manager_v2/README.md

 Files Manager is a simple and efficient platform for uploading, organizing, and viewing files.
 It provides a seamless experience for users to manage their files securely with authentication and permission settings.

+It is a containerized full-stack application using JavaScript/Express to serve a RESTful API with Top-Level implementation of React as the web frontend.

 ## 🚀 Features

 - 🔐 **User Authentication**: Secure token-based authentication.